kingjml/ECCC-Eureka-2014-Snow-on-Sea-Ice-Campaign/README.md

 ###ESC-30
 Measurements within the `esc30` group (`/eureka_data/esc30`) were collected at points where a snow corer (30 cm cross-sectional area) was used to extract samples.
 Measurements were collected in pairs and as a result two values are available for most dataset items.
 Snow depth (`/eureka_data/esc30/snow_depth`) was measured using .
 Extracted samples were weighed in the field with a calibrated hanging scale to produce the */eureka_data/esc30/mass* dataset.
 Snow density (`/eureka_data/esc30/snow_rho`) is calculated as
-`mass / (29.225 * snow_depth)` where `29.225` is the diameter of the ESC-30.
+`mass / (29.225 * snow_depth)` where `29.225` is the cross-section of the ESC-30.
 Coordinate information provided within this sub-group was collected with a handheld Garmin GPS unit (~3.0 m accuracy).

 Note that disagreement between co-located sample pairs is not an indicator of operator error!